Myndex/TuttleAndButtle/README.md

 Logical fallacies: begging the question, false dilemma, appeal to ignorance, reciting facts not in evidence.

-No one ever claimed they were a "recommendation", however when it comes to contrast, WCAG 2.x contrast SCs are so poorly conceived and unuseable, that many were eager to try out the new and functional APCA method.
+No one ever claimed they were a "recommendation", however when it comes to contrast, WCAG 2.x contrast SCs are so poorly conceived and unusable, that many were eager to try out the new and functional APCA method.

 And in fact, by December of 2021, the APCA method then (and now) in testing was not the version first shown in the January 2021 WCAG 3 working draft, and had already advanced substantially beyond that.